 Solar Cells have a very long history, starting with some observations carried out by Edmond Becquerel in 1839, Edmond Becquerel is the son of Antoine Cesar Becquerel and father of Henry Becquerel, both of them were well-known physicists.

 Becquerel observed that if two platinum electrodes are placed in solution and exposed to sunlight, electric current flows.
 His effect was very small and had no practical significance at the time, But it remained unforgotten.

-Moreover, This effect wasn’t understood until Einstein delivered the explanation of the photoelectric effect and quantum nature of light in his well-known paper That dates back to 1904, Even this effect remained for a long time one of the most interesting physical phenomenon but without any practical meaning.
+Moreover, This effect wasn’t understood until Einstein delivered an explanation of the photoelectric effect and quantum nature of light in his well-known paper That dates back to 1904, Even this effect remained for a long time one of the most interesting physical phenomena but without any practical meaning.

 History Of Silicon Solar Cells